-Screening data were collected as described in the RIP to refine the conceptual MNA well locations and other details of the monitoring system (AMEC 2012).
+Screening data were collected in April and May 2012 following the plans described in the RIP to refine the conceptual MNA well locations and other details of the monitoring system (AMEC 2012).
 These data included chemical concentrations in groundwater near MB-MW-374 and NP-MW-601 and in the expected discharge areas; vertical flow gradients in groundwater in these areas; and bedrock topography.
 Chemistry data and potential bedrock depths were collected using a Geoprobe to sample groundwater at 5-foot intervals within the aquifer until refusal.
 Samples were analyzed for COCs and geochemical indicators of the potential for microbial activity using a mobile laboratory and field test kits to obtain same-day results.

-These results were then used daily to adjust the planned extent of screening investigations.
+These screening results were used daily to adjust the extent of screening investigations originally planned in the RIP.
 Existing monitoring wells in some areas of investigation were also sampled and analyzed using the mobile laboratory and test kits, to aid in tracking the extent of contamination.
 Water level measurements were collected during Geoprobe advancement, and also periodically from existing monitoring wells.
 Samples for laboratory analysis of arsenic concentrations were also collected; the results of these samples were obtained after the Geoprobe sampling equipment was demobilized from the site.
+Complete mobile and fixed laboratory results for all analytes from the Geoprobe sampling are provided in tabular form in Appendix A.

 Data collection locations for the cVOC and DCB plumes were planned along: 1) a transect that follows the plume centerline (the flow path with the highest concentrations); 2) a perpendicular transect in the area of peak centerline concentrations; and 3) a perpendicular transect at or downgradient of the leading edge or discharge area.
 Sampling along these transects was planned at a nominal spacing of 100 feet, beginning near MB-MW-374 (for cVOCs) and NP-MW-601 (for DCB) and moving upgradient and downgradient from the starting point.
-The resulting Geoprobe locations and COC detections are illustrated in Figure 4 using a colored dot centered on the maximum depth-wise detection at each Geoprobe location, and a dot size that is proportional to the magnitude of the detection.
+The resulting Geoprobe locations and COC detections are illustrated in Figure 4 using a colored dot centered on the maximum depth-wise detection.
 The Extent of Contamination Lines in Figure 4 have been revised from the RIP based on these detections as described in the bullets below.
-Complete field screening results for all analytes from the mobile laboratory are provided in tabular form in Appendix A.